roboflow/inference/docs/workflows/custom_python_code_blocks.md

 ### Usage of Dynamic Python block as step

-As shown in example Workflow definition, you may simply use the block as if that were normal block exposed through static plugin:
+As shown in example Workflow definition, you may simply use the block as if that was normal block exposed through static plugin:

 ```json
 {